-Thai Spirit House, San Phra Phum “house of the guardian spirit”, and San Chao Thi can be seen in front of most Thai houses and buildings.
+Thai Spirit House San Phra Phum, “house of the guardian spirit,” and San Chao Thi can be seen in front of most Thai houses and buildings.
 Normally it will be placed at the corner of the property.
-They are located in front of the houses, shops, shopping malls, trees, even by the roadsides, there is much more hidden out of sight, to protect the land and to bring good luck.
-The miniature Spirit House is usually in the form of a wooden house made of rich teak wood, or more often nowadays it is made out of concrete but enlivened with bright paint.
-The Brahman priest or Buddhist monk will guide them to the best location according to ancient belief.
-They are beautifully decorated with flowers and surrounded with offerings like incense, candles, fruits, rice, chicken, flower garlands, betel leaves, and glasses/bottles of red drink (strawberry Fanta) toys, and many more.
+They are located in front of houses, shops, shopping malls, trees, and even by the roadsides; there is much more hidden out of sight to protect the land and to bring good luck.
+The miniature Spirit House is usually in the form of a wooden house made of rich teak wood, or more often nowadays, it is made out of concrete but enlivened with bright paint.
+According to ancient beliefs, the Brahman priest or Buddhist monk will guide them to the best location.
+They are beautifully decorated with flowers and surrounded with offerings like incense, candles, fruits, rice, chicken, flower garlands, betel leaves, glasses/bottles of red drink (strawberry Fanta) toys, and many more.

-The Spirit houses cannot be located just anywhere and anytime as they like.
-A Brahman priest or Buddhist monk will use the owner’s astrology to determine the suitable location, colour and size of the Spirit House, the sizes can be from very small to a very large size, and the correct date and time to have the erection ceremony for it.
+Spirit houses cannot be located anywhere and anytime they like.
+A Brahman priest or Buddhist monk will use the owner's astrology to determine the suitable location, color, and size of the Spirit House, the measures can be from very small to a very large extent, and the correct date and time to have the erection ceremony for it.
+The location of a spirit house is very important; it shouldn't be placed where the shadow of the building will fall on it.
 A better place to erect the Spirit House is in front of a tree.
-The location of a spirit house are very important, it shouldn't be placed where the shadow of the building will fall on it.
-The colour of the Spirit House is also to be specified according to the birth date of the owner.
+The color of the Spirit House is also to be specified according to the owner's birth date.

-There are two common styles of Spirit House and you will often see them together, they are often side by side, one will stand taller than the other, the taller one stand with a center pillar, and the other standing with four pillars often has a Khmer architectural roof.
-They often have an offering table in front of the Spirit House, where the spirit was invited to live in the house with an elaborate and sacred ceremony, together with offerings of auspicious food and drink are placed.
-One of these which are practiced by every Thai is the Spirit House.
-Often a new Spirit House will be commissioned and installed before or at the start of the construction.
+One of these, which every Thai practice, is the Spirit House.
+There are two common styles of Spirit House, and you will often see them together; they are often side by side; one will stand taller than the other, the taller one stand with a central pillar, and the other standing with four pillars usually has a Khmer architectural roof.
+They often have an offering table in front of the Spirit House, where the spirit is invited to live in the house with an elaborate and sacred ceremony, together with offerings of auspicious food and drink are placed.
+Practice a new Spirit House will often be commissioned and installed before or at the start of the construction.

 The purpose of the Spirit House is to provide an appealing shelter for the spirits, or any celestial beings, which otherwise reside in heaven.
-If everything has been set up properly.
-Brahman priest or Buddhist monk are engaged to elaborate ceremony to show respect to the Gods of Mother Earth when they have position the Spirit House.
-Votive offering are left on the offering table on a daily basic to soothe the spirits.
-The spirits are believed to live in the Spirit House assigned to them so that they don’t bother the inhabitants of the house.
+Suppose everything has been set up properly.
+Brahman priests or Buddhist monks are engaged in the elaborate ceremony to show respect to the Gods of Mother Earth when they have positioned the Spirit House.
+Votive offerings are left on the offering table daily to soothe the spirits.
+The spirits are believed to live in the Spirit House assigned to them, so they don't bother the house's inhabitants.

-Worship of the spirit, or animism, was a religion which existed in this world, when Buddhism came to Southeast Asia, it developed side by side with the ancient spirit religion.
-Today, many of the old animistic beliefs are intertwined with Buddhism and some of the animistic practices still exist in Thailand.
-These Spirit Houses are a place for the spirits to live after the land on which they used to dwell.
-The reason for this is to keep the spirits happy and keep them out of the owner house or establishment and to help them to bring them good luck and prosperity.
+Worship of the spirit, or animism, was a religion that existed in this world; when Buddhism came to Southeast Asia, it developed alongside the ancient spirit religion.
+Today, many old animistic beliefs are intertwined with Buddhism, and some animistic practices still exist in Thailand.
+These Spirit Houses are places for the spirits to live after the land on which they used to dwell.
+The reason for this is to keep the spirits happy and keep them out of the owner's house or establishment and to help them to bring them good luck and prosperity.

-Although Thailand is a land of Buddhism as a predominant religion, their beliefs and traditions are rooted in Hinduism and animism.
+Although Thailand is a land of Buddhism as a predominant religion, its beliefs and traditions are rooted in Hinduism and animism.
 Thai people strongly believe in mysticism and the presence of spirits everywhere.
-They believe that there are all types of spirits around us – good, bad, mischievous and helpful spirits.
-According to Thai beliefs, each spirit has its own unique role to play and it cannot interfere in another spirit’s role.
+They think there are all types of energies around us – good, bad, mischievous, and helpful natures.
+According to Thai beliefs, each spirit has its unique role to play and cannot interfere with another spirit's role.
 For example, to get a good harvest, you need to call the rice spirit.
-But it cannot provide protection to your house.
-For houses, you need to call the guardian spirit.
-To avoid upsetting the spirits and to ask them for protection, wealth, and prosperity, Spirit Houses are to be constructed.
+But it cannot protect your house.
+For houses, you need to contact the guardian spirit.
+Spirit Houses are to be constructed to avoid upsetting the spirits and ask them for protection, wealth, and prosperity.

 San Phra Phum